How does a subscription business model work?

-The subscription economy (products and services made available to customers through a subscription scheme) is thriving., with the total market for subscription companies projected to grow to $1.5 trillion by 2025.
+The subscription economy (products and services made available to customers through a subscription scheme) is thriving, with the total market for subscription companies projected to grow to $1.5 trillion by 2025.
 According to a recent report, subscription ecommerce in the US alone is expected to generate over $38 billion in 2023, up from $23 billion in 2020.

 In light of current events, it makes total sense too.
 The pandemic fuelled the demand for subscription boxes and services, with government regulations and health fears preventing people from freely leaving their homes and making purchases from brick-and-mortar stores.
 Subscription box businesses were in high demand and many more have moved to a recurring revenue model.